-Mosaic operates in a regulated industry and in areas throughout the world with varying degrees of perceived corruption.
+Mosaic operates in a regulated industry and in areas throughout the world with potentially varying degrees of perceived corruption.
 Mosaic also has routine interactions with foreign government officials and agencies related to obtaining licenses and approvals, customs, land use and other matters.
 The risk of corrupt practices exists in the countries where we operate as government officials and agencies are inherently involved in the production, sale, and distribution of our fertilizer products through the related laws and regulations governing these activities.

 Mosaic must comply with all applicable laws of the United States, and all other countries in which we do business, that are designed to prevent bribery and corruption.
-Our Code of Business Conduct and Ethics demands compliance from our employees and requires any employees who have been assigned a company computer user ID to complete online code of conduct training and certify compliance with the code annually.
-In 2020, 7,360 employees completed the Code of Conduct Certification.
-The completion rate by salaried employees (over 5,400 employees) was 100 percent.
+Our Code of Business Conduct and Ethics demands compliance from our employees and Mosaic requires employees who have been assigned a company computer user ID to complete online code of conduct training and certify compliance with the code annually.
+In 2021, more than 10,500 employees completed the Code of Conduct Certification.
+In addition, 100 percent of salaried employees, which includes managers, (approximately 4,500 employees total) certified compliance with the Code of Conduct.

-Mosaic also maintains a 24-hour independently administered confidential and anonymous incident reporting hotline for all Mosaic employees.
+Mosaic also maintains a 24-hour independently administered confidential and anonymous incident reporting ethics line for all Mosaic employees.
 In addition, our company conducts a robust risk assessment to identify risks related to the U.S. Foreign Corrupt Practices Act (FCPA).
 A robust fraud risk assessment is also completed in the Sarbanes-Oxley compliance efforts.

 We recognize the significance of the FCPA and have established a Worldwide Anti-Bribery, Anti-Corruption Policy.
-In addition to providing training on anti-bribery and anti-corruption for employees (approximately 2,000 employees trained in 2020), we conduct periodic FCPA audits of selected various geographic locations and respective individuals - including but not limited to: country managers, sales representatives, accounting/finance personnel and supply chain - whose job responsibilities require a keen awareness of and compliance with the FCPA.
+In addition to providing training on anti-bribery and anti-corruption for employees (approximately 1,500 employees trained in 2021), we conduct periodic FCPA audits of selected various geographic locations and respective individuals - including but not limited to country managers, sales representatives, accounting/finance personnel and supply chain - whose job responsibilities require a keen awareness of and compliance with the FCPA.